 The iron ore industry reached a peak in the 1880's, engaged a sizeable work force and brought large numbers of people into the area.
 The rapid rise of this industry helped to create the communities of Hammondville, Ironville, Mineville, Moriah, Port Henry and Witherbee.
-With the exception of Hammondville, all of these villages exist as viable communities today.
+With the exception of Hammondville, all of these villages exist today.